-So here I am, watching Bill Nye the Science Guy, like all 30-year-olds do, and I realize that Dragon Ball Z has led me astray about science.
+So here I am, watching Bill Nye the Science Guy, like all middle-aged women do, and I’m brushing up on our old friend gravity.
+Halfway through the episode, I realize that Dragon Ball Z has led me astray about science.
 I know.
 Crazy.
 It’s almost like we don’t live in a world where people have the ability to shoot laser beams from their finger tips.

 But whatever, I was watching Bill, and when he started talking about how the larger planets have higher gravity, I sort of went wide-eyed and whispered, “King Kai lied to me.”

 For those who don’t remember the series well, I’ll backtrack.

 Remember when Goku died (it’s not a spoiler if he does it a lot, right?) and he trained in the super gravity of King Kai’s planet in heaven?
 Remember how they explained the enhanced gravity was because King Kai’s planet was smaller than Earth’s?

 That is totally against what Bill Nye said!

 Well, I forgot that supposedly King Kai’s planet used to be 100 times the size of Earth, and somehow when it shrank it maintained the gravitational force because the mass remained the same.
 So I guess… that’s explicable…ish.

 But as I was researching this, I started digging more into gravity, and it turns out that while it is totally plausible that King Kai’s planet has a stronger gravity, nothing else about it holds water.
 Namely, the cheif concept that being accustomed to higher gravity makes you stronger.